ArjunXvarma/team-project-team-26/backend/README.md

 ### Getting Started

-**Authentication**: This version of the application requires authentication and it is handled by Auth0 in the frontend when requests are made to the Backend API.

 ## Error Handling

 Errors are returned as JSON objects in the following format, with an example below for code error ``400``: